 Computational Science (CS) – Physics

-Bending a soccer ball, popcorn popping in the microwave or a melting ice cube: Everyday phenomena?
-Not for us.
-Behind these seemingly simple actions hiding are complex processes that it is not possible to calculate accurately, but using computational models (simulations) that simulate them, we can try and predict their results: where will the ball we kicked go, at what exact second will the corn kernel pop, and what part of the ice will melt first.
+Are “bending” a soccer ball, popping popcorn in the microwave, and melting an ice cube really just everyday phenomena?
+Not to us!
+These seemingly mundane actions hide complex processes that still cannot be calculated accurately, but using computational simulations we can try to predict their outcome: Where will the ball we kicked go, at what exact second will the corn kernel pop, and what part of the ice cube will melt first.

 More about the program